digitalmaxwell/ctedu-docs/docs/Layout Builder/Templates.md

 In this example, the Powerful Paragraph Template is being used for this Blog Post. `Powerful Paragraph Section One` contains a reference to a Rich Text entry.

 ![Template Example](/img/template-example-4.png)

+Learn how Dynamic Template Components are rendered using Match Component [here.](/Layout%20Builder/match-component#add-your-component)